LeaVerou/lea.verou.me/2023/going-lean/index.md

 And if you can make the repo public, oooooh, the possibilities!
 People could even file PRs and issues for your blog posts!

 Using [Netlify](https://netlify.com) as a platform was also a no-brainer:
-I had been using it for years, and at this point host over 30 sites with them.
+I had been using it for years, for over 30 sites at this point!
 I love their simplicity, their focus on developer experience, and their commitment to open source.
 I also happen to know a bunch of folks there, and they have a great culture too.